Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Introduction

-\begin{theoremAlphabet}[Group of asymptotically conservative mappings] Let $X$ be a metric space.
-The set $\ACINV(X)$ admits a canonical monoid structure with respect to the composition of mappings.
+\begin{theoremAlphabet}[The group $\ACGroup (X)$] Let $X$ be a metric space.
+The set $\ACINV(X)$ admits a monoid structure with respect to the composition of mappings.
 Furthermore, the relation ``closeness at infinity" is a semigroup congruence on $\ACINV(X)$ and the quotient semigroup $\ACGroup (X)$ is a group. \end{theoremAlphabet}

-As discussed in the previous section, our mappings are defined after on the model of quasi-isometries between Gromov hyperbolic spaces.
-Hence, we may presume that the group $\ACGroup (X)$ has a good property in a sense when $X$ is a Gromov hyperbolic space.
-In fact, we shall see the following (for details, see \S\ref{subsec:conclusion_characterization}).

-\begin{theoremAlphabet}[Gromov hyperbolic spaces] Let $X$ be a Gromov hyperbolic space.
-Then, the group $\ACGroup (X)$ is canonically identified with the group of bijective mappings on $\partial_\infty X$ such that they and their inverses are extensions of mappings of $X$.
-In addition, if $X$ is boundary continuous, above bijective mappings of $\partial_\infty X$ become homeomorphisms. \end{theoremAlphabet}